- Go Hiking

 |Buy Trail Map:||Jersey Highlands: Central North Region Trails Map|

 The 547-acre Tourne County Park features an extensive network of trails, which follow both footpaths and woods roads through a dense deciduous forest.
 It includes a wildflower section that features over 250 species of native plants.
 A highlight of the park is the view from the top of the Tourne [elevation 897 feet], which includes the New York City skyline on clear days.

 |Trails Overview:|| |

 The park is located in the townships of Denville, Boonton, and Mountain Lakes, near Exit 43 of I-287.
-For map and written directions use the Contact Information below and follow link to the park.
+For map and GPS addresses and coordinates use the Contact Information below and follow link to the park.

 |Contact Information:||Morris County Park Commission |